SiGiL-Cpp/CppCraft/pages/06-operations.md

 recipes our apprentice (CPU) elaborates at the desk in the stone vessels (registers).

-**Statements**, on the other hand are instructions for the program to do something.
+**Statements**, on the other hand, are instructions for the program to do something.
 In C++, the simplest form of statement is an expression followed by a semicolon `;`.